-'Commonwealth authority' means either of the following kinds of body that holds money on its own account: - (a) a body corporate that is incorporated for a public purpose by an Act; - (b) a body corporate that is incorporated for a public purpose by: - (i) regulations under an Act; - (ii) an Ordinance of an external Territory (other than Norfolk Island) or regulations under such an Ordinance; and is prescribed by regulations; 'Commonwealth company' means a Corporations Law company in which the Commonwealth has a controlling interest; and 'Wholly-owned Commonwealth company' means a Commonwealth company other than a company any of the shares in which are beneficially owned by a person other than the Commonwealth.
-7. Consequential upon the repeal of the Audit Act 1901 and the coming into operation of this Bill, it will be necessary to make amendments to the enabling legislation of each Commonwealth authority and company (where the company was established by a separate Act).
-FINANCIAL IMPACT STATEMENT 8.
-The Bill is intended to improve the quality and clarity of understanding of the Commonwealth's financial management framework and to sharpen accountability for financial management performance.
+"Commonwealth authority" means either of the following kinds of body that holds money on its own account:

+- (a) a body corporate that is incorporated for a public purpose by an Act; - (b) a body corporate that is incorporated for a public purpose by: - (i) regulations under an Act; - (ii) an Ordinance of an external Territory (other than Norfolk Island) or regulations under such an Ordinance:

+and is prescribed by regulations;

+"Commonwealth company" means a Corporations Law company in which the Commonwealth has a controlling interest; and

+"Wholly-owned Commonwealth company" means a Commonwealth company other than a company any of the shares in which are beneficially owned by a person other than the Commonwealth.

+9. Consequent upon the repeal of the Audit Act 1901 and the coming into operation of this Bill, it will be necessary to make amendments to the enabling legislation of each Commonwealth authority and company (where the company was established by a separate Act).

+FINANCIAL IMPACT STATEMENT

+10. The Bill is intended to improve the quality and clarity of understanding of the Commonwealth's financial management framework and to sharpen accountability for financial management performance.
 These factors, in turn, are expected to translate into more efficient, effective and ethical use of the Commonwealth's resources.

-NOTES ON CLAUSES PART 1 - PRELIMINARY Clause 1 - Short title 1.
-This clause provides for the Act to be cited as the Commonwealth Authorities and Companies Act 1994.
-Clause 2 - Commencement 2.
-This clause provides that the Act shall commence on the same day as the Financial Management and Accountability Act 1994.
-Clause 3 - This Act binds the Crown 3.
-This clause sets out the liability of the Crown under the Act.
+NOTES ON CLAUSES

+PART 1 - PRELIMINARY

+Clause 1 - Short title

+1. This clause provides for the Act to be cited as the Commonwealth Authorities and Companies Act 1994.

+Clause 2 - Commencement

+2. This clause provides that the Act shall commence on the same day as the Financial Management and Accountability Act 1994.

+Clause 3 - This Act binds the Crown

+3. This clause sets out the liability of the Crown under the Act.

-Clause 4 - This Act extends to things outside Australia 4.
-This clause provides that, unless the contrary intention appears, the Act reverses the rule of construction in sub-section 21(b) of the Acts Interpretation Act 1901 by extending its application outside Australia.
-PART 2 - GENERAL DEFINITIONS Clause 5 - General Definitions 5.
-The scope and intent of the range of definitions are largely self-explanatory, but the following points should be noted: Although a definition is included for "consolidated financial statements", the requirement to prepare such statements will be included in the Finance Minister's Orders (clause 2 of Schedule 1 to the Bill) and not in the Act.
-However, some of the rules (clauses 6 and 7 of Schedule 1 to the Bill) for the auditor's report refer to consolidated financial statements.
-"Corporations Law" has the same meaning as in the Corporations Act 1989.
-For the purposes of the definition of "executive officer", a person is concerned in, or takes part in, the management of a Commonwealth authority, if he or she has authority to act in an independent and significant manner and is not subject to the close supervision or control of others more senior in the hierarchy of the authority.
-The term is intended to have a meaning that is equivalent to its meaning in section 232 of the Corporations Law.
-In general, "GBEs" or "government business enterprises" should satisfy three criteria: they are commercial, trade outside the public sector, and are not primarily regulatory bodies.
-In general, "SMAs" or "statutory marketing authorities" are Commonwealth authorities whose operations are funded wholly or mainly from levies (or similar charges) paid by primary producers for whose benefit the authority performs marketing functions.
-For the purposes of the definition of "subsidiary", "control" means the capacity of an entity to dominate decision making, directly or indirectly, in relation to the financial and operating policies of another entity so as to enable that other entity to operate with it in pursuing the objectives of the controlling entity.
-For the purposes of the definition of "subsidiary", "entity" means any legal, administrative, or fiduciary arrangement, organisational structure or other party (including a person) having the capacity to deploy scarce resources in order to achieve objectives.
-Clause 6 - Effect of maximum penalty at foot of section or subsection.
-6. This clause is self-explanatory.
+Clause 4 - This Act extends to things outside Australia

+4. This clause provides that, unless the contrary intention appears, the Act reverses the rule of construction in sub-section 21(b) of the Acts Interpretation Act 1901 by extending its application outside Australia.

+PART 2 - GENERAL DEFINITIONS

+Clause 5 - General Definitions

+- 5. The scope and intent of the range of definitions are largely self-explanatory, but the following points should be noted: - Although a definition is included for "consolidated financial statements", the requirement to prepare such statements will be included in the Finance Minister's Orders (clause 2 of Schedule 1 to the Bill) and not in the Act.
+However, some of the rules (clauses 6 and 7 of Schedule 1 to the Bill) for the auditor's report refer to consolidated financial statements. - "Corporations Law" has the same meaning as in the Corporations Act 1989. - For the purposes of the definition of "executive officer", a person is concerned in, or takes part in, the management of a Commonwealth authority, if he or she has authority to act in an independent and significant manner and is not subject to the close supervision or control of others more senior in the hierarchy of the authority.
+The term is intended to have a meaning that is equivalent to its meaning in section 232 of the Corporations Law and should, as far as practicable, be interpreted so as to place Commonwealth authority executive officers on a similar footing to the executive officers of companies in the performance of their respective roles.